5hubham5ingh/js-util/README.md

 `js` processes command-line arguments to configure its behavior:

 1. Iterates over `scriptArgs` (QuickJS command-line arguments).
-2. Defines `p()` if `-p` flag is present.
-3. Joins remaining args into a single JavaScript expression.
+3. Joins args into a single JavaScript expression.
 4. Executes the expression using `std.evalScript`.

-If `-p` was used, the result is printed.
-Otherwise, output is only produced if you explicitly call `print()`.

 ---